DanielTeruel/az-104-labs/lab03–Azure-ARM-Templates/Lab03_Full_Documentation.md

 ![3.7](screenshots/3.7.png)

+I confirmed the disk creation with:

+![3.8](screenshots/3.8.png)

 I then switched to Bash in Cloud Shell, navigated to the file explorer of the storage account, and edited `template.json` and `parameters.json` lines 5–6 to name the disk `"disk4"`.

-![3.8](screenshots/3.8.png)

 ![3.9](screenshots/3.9.png)